 Our planet boasts of spectacular beauty and incredible wildlife that should not only be cherished but also protected.
 Leave No Trace Outdoor Ethics is a worldwide philosophy dedicated to mitigating the recreational impact on the wilderness by Leave No Trace Center for Outdoor Ethics.

-Actually, the concept is attributed to the US Forest Service that coined it in the 80s.
-Furthermore, the concept is defined by good decision making, ethics and skills crafted to ensure the outdoor world remains intact.
+Actually, the concept is attributed to the US Forest Service coined it in the 80s.
+Furthermore, the concept is defined by good decision-making, ethics, and skills crafted to ensure the outdoor world remains intact.

-The main goal behind 7 principles are to protect nature and leave it intact.
-In order to achieve this, the Leave No Trace Center for Outdoor Ethics came up with seven principles.
+The main goal behind Leave No Trace is to protect nature and leave it intact.
+In order to achieve this, the US Forest Service came up with seven principles.
 It is crucial to understand why each guideline is in place and how it is applicable in reality.
-Here is a detailed breakdown of The Seven Principles of Leave No Trace:
+Here is a detailed breakdown of the seven Leave No Trace principles:

 1. Plan Ahead and Prepare